Luis Alberto Spinetta

 Spinetta devoted himself fully to his own music.
-In his lyrics, there are influences of multiple writers, poets and artists like Arthur Rimbaud, Vincent van Gogh, Carl Jung, Sigmund Freud, Friedrich Nietzsche, Michel Foucault, Gilles Deleuze, Carlos Castañeda and Antonin Artaud, who has his name in the album Artaud.
+In his lyrics, there are influences of multiple writers, poets and artists like Arthur Rimbaud, Vincent van Gogh, Carl Jung, Sigmund Freud, Friedrich Nietzsche, Michel Foucault, Gilles Deleuze, Carlos Castañeda and Antonin Artaud, whom the album Artaud (1973) is named after.

 In December 2011 he announced that he had been diagnosed with lung cancer.
 He died on 8 February 2012 at the age of 62.
 His ashes were scattered in Buenos Aires in the waters of the Río de la Plata, according to his last wish.